atwalg2/cineschedule/README.md

 # cineschedule
-A web application built using react that lets you track movies, and tv shows in a intuitive way
+Practice App: A web application built using Angular2+, and Node.js that lets you track movies, and tv shows in a intuitive way